The Art of living together is by consequence an Art of Sharing.

 Adana Mam-Legros was raised in a multicultural family in Cambodia, she found her main inspiration in her parents’ activism and her personal battle with cancer.
 Passionate about humanitarian work from a young age, this visionary woman believes art and activism go hand in hand.
 She is the President and the Co-Founder of Generation C Cambodia, a socially driven artistic movement placing a greater emphasis on collaboration, compassion, and social responsibility.
 Since 2018, she has exhibited in New York, Paris, Sydney, Brussels, Bangkok, and Phnom Penh.

 ‘The Art of Sharing’’ exhibition conveys a message of solidarity by aiming to raise 60 000$ for the benefit of three organizations focused on social and psychological issues:

 Transcultural Psychosocial Organization (TPO) Cambodia is Cambodia’s leading NGO in the field of mental health care and psychosocial support.
-Along with their many projects on mental health care, TPO also run a training center on mental health care, conduct research and provide consultancy to promote mental health care and psychosocial well-being in Cambodia.
+Along with their many projects on mental health care, TPO also runs a training center on mental health care, conducts research, and provides consultancy to promote mental health care and psychosocial well-being in Cambodia.